 Office: 814-262-7392 Ext.
 4302

-Assistive technology services are provided to support the 35 school districts, Appalachia Intermediate Unit 8 programs, and Early Intervention (Birth-3) in the four county IU8 area by providing the following support: receiving district referrals for students that may be in need of assistive technology services or devices; providing an assessment of a child's needs for assistive technology.
+Assistive technology services are provided to support the 35 school districts, Appalachia Intermediate Unit 8 programs, and Early Intervention (Birth-3) in the four-county IU8 area by providing the following support: receiving district referrals for students that may be in need of assistive technology services or devices; providing an assessment of a child's needs for assistive technology.
 A consultant supports the team by providing the appropriate framework and guidance while recommending possible strategies/devices for a trial and/or implementation.
 A consultant may provide assistance in securing devices to be used on a trial basis as well as providing training and guidance for operation and implementation of devices and strategies.
-A consultant provides support for the students, teachers, parents, paraeduators, and administrators while using these devices on loan.
-This support includes, but is not limited to, training, troubleshooting, acquiring equipment, repairing equipment and providing resources.
+A consultant provides support for the students, teachers, parents, paraeducators, and administrators while using these devices on loan.
+This support includes, but is not limited to, training, troubleshooting, acquiring equipment, repairing equipment, and providing resources.
 Assistance in IEP development and implementation of goals, objectives, specially designed instruction, support for school personnel (including administration).
-Information may be provided for families, students, paraeducators, day care providers and therapists is also provided and/or organized by the assistive technology consultant.
+Information may be provided for families, students, paraeducators, daycare providers, and therapists are also provided and/or organized by the assistive technology consultant.

 Contact: Andrea Zern